Co-operatives, Agri-Food & Sustainable Development (MSc)Back

 Who Teaches this course

-The programme is taught by academic staff of the Department of Food Business and Development and Department of Management and Marketing.
-In addition, invited guest lecturers and experts with a broad range of national and international experience also contribute to the MSc in Co-operatives, Agri-Food and Sustainable Development.
+The programme is taught by academic staff from the Department of Food Business and Development and the Department of Management and Marketing.
+In addition, invited guest lecturers and experts with a broad range of national and international experience also contribute to this unique programme.

 Full module information is detailed in the section below.